141 Speedway: Events

 141 hosts a series of "The Creek" events: The Clash at the Creek, described as a crown jewel IMCA Modified race; the King at the Creek, an IMCA Stock Car event, and the Captain of the Creek, an IMCA Sport Mod event.
 The track has also hosted the IRA Sprints, and has also been a national championship venue for INEX dirt oval legends cars.
 In 2018, the Lucas Oil Late Model Dirt Series visited the track.

+In 2024, 141 Speedway announced the introduction of a new event, “Car Wars,” scheduled to be held as the final race of the season following the Treek Strong Creek Classic in mid-October.
+The event features all regularly competing divisions racing for increased prize money and serves as the final dirt track racing event of the year in the region.

 The track held a Mid-American Stock Car Series date in the 2000s.

 Sanctioning

 The Eastern Wisconsin Racing Association sanctioned the track from 1971 until 1978, and the track entered into a sanctioning agreement with the International Motor Contest Association in 1986.
 It lost IMCA sanctioning in 2011 when a change to Saturday night events resulted in conflicts with other local IMCA-sanctioned tracks.